 Getting ready for operational use

 The results of this international benchmarking suggest that TLS as well as sophisticated automated algorithms are ready to be used in practice under easy forest conditions, e.g., forests with good visibility or single trees.
 The operational use of TLS in forest mensuration is a complex process.
 The current bottleneck is the lack of practical software and it requires time to develop such software.
 The emerging mobile and personal laser scanning (MLS/PLS) have the potential to solve the occlusion problems of TLS, but have yet to achieve similar accuracy .
-It is worth noting that TLS currently provides the best quality terrestrial point clouds in comparison with all other technologies, meaning that all the benchmarks labeled in this our publication (link) can also serve as a reference for other terrestrial point clouds sources.
+It is worth noting that TLS currently provides the best quality terrestrial point clouds in comparison with all other technologies, meaning that all the benchmarks labeled in the benchmarking results can also serve as a reference for other terrestrial point clouds sources.

 More information: Research manager Xinlian Liang, firstname.lastname(a)nls.fi